When you book your airfare through Road Scholar, we’re there to help you in case of any emergencies.

 Once you have given us your passport details in your Personal Information Form, we’ll email or mail you your flight details approximately nine months before your departure — or even sooner if you enrolled closer to your trip date.

-We’ll contact you within 7-10 business days after you enroll.
-When it’s time to begin booking your airfare, we’ll discuss options, itineraries and pricing with you and work with you to determine the best schedule to fit your needs.
-Once your flight is confirmed, you’ll be billed and we’ll monitor your reservation for any schedule changes.
+When it’s time to begin booking your airfare we will contact you by phone or email.
+We can generally begin booking air approximately nine months before departure for International programs and six months for programs in the United States and Canada.
+We’ll discuss options, itineraries and pricing with you and work with you to determine the best schedule to fit your needs.
+Once your flight is confirmed, you will be billed.
+We will monitor your reservation and notify you if there are any changes.

 To make any changes, just give us a call.
 We try to keep fees to a minimum, but there are certain reservations where a fee may be charged.
 Change penalties, baggage fees, and preferred seat charges are all dictated by the airlines.
 We’ll be able to help you navigate these, so you know what fees you’ll be facing.

 If you plan on arranging your own flights, just select the ‘No airfare’ option when you enroll in your trip.